-In the space you want to sync with your GitLab repo, head to the space menu in the top right, and select 'Synchronize with Git'.
-From the Provider list, select GitLab, and hit 'Configure ->'.
+In the space you want to sync with your GitLab repo, head to the space menu in the top right, and select synchronize with Git.
+From the provider list, select GitLab, and click configure.

 You can generate an API token in your GitLab user settings.